 The low-down on the situation regarding patents and trademarks in Denmark.
-Prepared in association with Gorrissen Federspiel, a leading law firm in Denmark, this is an extract from The Pharma Legal Handbook: Denmark, available to purchase here for USD 99.
+Prepared in association with Gorrissen Federspiel, a leading law firm in Denmark, this is an extract from The Pharma Legal Handbook: Denmark, available to purchase here for GBP 75.

 1. What are the basic requirements to obtain patent and trademark protection?

-In Denmark, a patent can be obtained by i) filing of a patent application with the Danish Patent and Trademark Office (“DKPTO”), 2) filing a patent application according to the Patent Cooperation Treaty (“PCT”) system, or 3) filing a European patent application with the European Patent Office (“EPO”).
+In Denmark, a patent can be obtained by i) filing of a patent application with the Danish Patent and Trademark Office (“DKPTO”), ii) filing a patent application according to the Patent Cooperation Treaty (“PCT”) system, or iii) filing a European patent application with the European Patent Office (“EPO”).

 Danish patents and supplementary protection certificates are granted by the DKPTO.
 After a patent has been granted by the EPO, the patent must be validated in Denmark within three months.
 The DKPTO undertakes such validation.
 Under the PCT system, the DKPTO acts as receiving office for Danish nationals, resident or legal entities.